wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/2-explore-project.md

 - **.vscode**: This folder contains Visual Studio Code specific files.
 - **config**: This folder contains configuration files used by the project's various build tasks.
 You'll edit these files as necessary depending on the types of components you're creating and for specific situations, such as the site to test extensions or adding references to external libraries.
-- **dist**: This folder, created automatically when you bundle the project, contains the JavaScript bundle & manifest created by the build process that will be used in deployment.
+- **dist**: This folder, created automatically when you bundle the project, contains the JavaScript bundle and manifest created by the build process that will be used in deployment.
 - **lib**: This folder, created automatically when you build the project, contains the temporary files generated from the compilation and transpilation of TypeScript to JavaScript and SCSS to CSS files.
 - **node_modules**: This folder is created automatically when installing package dependencies using the `npm install` command.
 - **src**: This folder contains all the source code for your project.